 Extract Email Attachment Using AWS

 In the current era of cloud computing, applications hosted in different environments can communicate through APIs or exchange data through queues.
-On-premise and Cloud systems can also be connected through a site-to-site VPN connection or a private dedicated connection like AWS Direct Connect.
+On-premise and Cloud systems can also be connected through a site-to-site VPN or a private dedicated connection like AWS Direct Connect.

-• Unavailability or Lack of possibility to create a VPN or dedicated private connection between on-premise and cloud systems (Due to technical or organizational reasons).
+• Unavailability or lack of possibility to create a VPN or dedicated private connection between on-premise and cloud systems (Due to technical or organizational reasons).

 • Lack of possibility to create API or queue-based communication with legacy CRM / HR / Finance systems.

-Illustration to extracting email attachment using AWS
+Illustration to extract email attachments using AWS

-1. Configure a dedicated email server using Amazon WorkMail
+1. Configure a dedicated email server using Amazon WorkMail.

 # 1 — Configure a dedicated email server using Amazon WorkMail